 Cynthia Dougherty, MSW, PhD

 Dr. Cynthia Dougherty is the Director of the Office of Geriatrics and Interprofessional Aging Studies at The Ohio State University College of Medicine.
 She has a wide-range of experience serving children, families, students, older adults, and communities through direct practice, program development and evaluation, administration, grant writing, curriculum development and more.
 She earned MSW with concentration in Administration and a PhD in Social Work from The Ohio State University.
-Cynthia has led projects involving agency service providers, leaders in county-wide public systems, decision-making stakeholders in social services, and affordable housing providers.
+Dr. Dougherty has led projects involving agency service providers, leaders in county-wide public systems, decision-making stakeholders in social services, and affordable housing providers.
 Her primary research interest includes interprofessional education and practice in healthcare.
-Cynthia has been teaching in the university environment for several years, both in the classroom and through online distance education.
-She is currently on the Board of Trustees for the Ohio Association of Gerontology and Education and serving as their membership chairperson.
+Dr. Dougherty has been teaching in the university environment for several years, both in the classroom and through online distance education.
+She currently teaches in the S.A.G.E.
+Program.
+Dr. Dougherty is currently on the Board of Trustees at Friendship Village of Dublin and the LeadingAge Ohio Foundation.
 In addition to being a proud Buckeye, she is a proud Ohio University and AmeriCorps alumna.